gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 If you try to talk to him, he'll tell you he's very busy; he has to paint 1,000 identical pictures of the town hall for the fundraising campaign for the governor's reelection.

 Next to the town hall is the _**courthouse**_.
 As you approach, you'll see that it's open from midnight to midnight, except on weekends when it's closed.
-If they stand to the left of the painter before he starts a new painting and wait until he finishes, they can pick up a painting where they are next to the courthouse—that is, on the other side of the law, as the _**Pirate Bosses**_ requested.
+If they stand to the left of the painter before he starts a new painting and wait until he finishes, they can pick up a painting where they are next to the courthouse—that is, on the other side of the law, as the _**Pirate Lady Bosses**_ requested.

 On the other side of the town hall, they can access a _**dark alley**_ from which random snippets of a conversation emerge.